korifan/JS/README.md

 # This is JS class repo
-n this repo you will find JS Class Homeworks
+In this repo you will find some JS Class homeworks